 Welcome to the world of Big Five Tours & Expeditions.
-As we celebrate our 40th year as a leading tour operator, we wanted to share some of the many stories and memories from the people who are the lifeblood of the company.
+As we celebrate more than four decades as a leading tour operator, we wanted to share some of the many stories and memories from the people who are the lifeblood of the company.
 After all, we would not have thrived over the years without these talented individuals.

 We hope you enjoy getting a personal glimpse of our Big Five family.